TheNathannator/PlasticBand-Unity/README.md

 # PlasticBand-Unity

-A package for the [Unity InputSystem](https://github.com/Unity-Technologies/InputSystem) package that provides mappings and classes for Rock Band and Guitar Hero peripherals.
+An add-on for the [Unity InputSystem](https://github.com/Unity-Technologies/InputSystem) package that provides mappings and classes for Rock Band and Guitar Hero peripherals.

 This project is a companion to the [PlasticBand](https://github.com/TheNathannator/PlasticBand) repository.
 Documentation on how to interface with the peripherals in a general, non-Unity context can be found there.